Post

 The Nvidia bug

-The issue is that Nvidia’s Linux driver intermittently drops the configured refresh rate and forgets the screen arrangement after display events.
-Reconnects, mode switches, anything that causes the X server to re-evaluate the outputs.
-Instead of staying at 165.08Hz, displays revert to 60Hz.
-The position and primary screen also reset.
+The underlying issue is that Nvidia’s Linux driver intermittently drops the configured refresh rate and forgets the screen arrangement after almost any display event of consequence, whether that is a reconnect, a mode switch, or anything else that causes the X server to re-evaluate its outputs.
+Instead of staying at the 165.08Hz I had carefully configured, the displays quietly revert to 60Hz, and the position and primary-screen designation reset along with the refresh rate, so that the entire arrangement falls out of place at once.

-This isn’t a new problem.
-It’s been reported against various driver versions and generally comes down to the driver not reliably persisting xrandr state through mode changes.
-Cinnamon compounds it slightly because when it restarts its compositor, it reads back its saved monitors.xml, which may itself be stale.
+None of this is a new problem to anybody who has been using Nvidia drivers on Linux for a while.
+It has been reported against various driver versions over the years, and the root cause generally comes down to the driver not reliably persisting xrandr state through mode changes.
+Cinnamon compounds it slightly on top of that, because whenever it restarts its compositor, it reads back its saved monitors.xml from disk, and that file may itself be stale by the time it gets read.

 The fix